awsdocs/aws-panorama-developer-guide/docs-source/panorama-troubleshooting.md

 If you can connect the appliance to the camera in the AWS Panorama console, but errors such as these appear in the appliance logs, there may be an issue with the camera or the appliance software\.
 Use the **Provide feedback** link on this page to send us the camera model and error\.

-For a list of cameras that have been tested for compatibility with the AWS Panorama Appliance, see [Supported camera models](appliance-cameras.md#appliance-cameras-models)\.
+For a list of cameras that have been tested for compatibility with the AWS Panorama Appliance, see [Supported cameras](gettingstarted-compatibility.md#gettingstarted-compatibility-cameras)\.